World Plants Logo

 Leaf Description

 The leaves are role oval, obovate, acute or bluntly acuminated.
-Hard, with small petiole, with a bright dark-green colour on the upper blades and yellow green on the lower blades.
+They are hard, with a small petiole.
+They are a bright dark-green colour on the upper blades, and yellow green on the lower blades.
 Measuring around 5 to 8 cm height and 2 to 7 length.
-Blades are thinly coriaceous, pellucid, punctate, lateral nerves about 12 pairs
+Blades are thinly coriaceous, pellucid, punctate, lateral nerves of about 12 pairs.

 Flower Description

-The flower has a sub globous or pyramidal shape, they are hermaphrodite, dark green colour and growing and bright green/yellow some times white and pink when close to drop off, distributed on tiny peduncles or directly on the bark, lonely or on clusters of 2 to 4.
+The flower has a sub globous or pyramidal shape, they are hermaphrodite, dark green colour, growing a bright green/yellow, sometimes white and pink when close to drop off.
+Distributed on tiny peduncles or directly on the bark, lonely or on clusters of 2 to 4.

 Fruit Description